 There are 3 ferry routes operating between Morocco and France offering you combined total of 8 sailings per week.
-Balearia operates 1 route, Nador to Sete which runs 1 time weekly.
-Grandi Navi Veloci operates 2 routes, Nador to Sete runs 1 time per week & Tangier Med to Sete about 3 times weekly.
-La Meridionale operates 1 route, Tangier Med to Marseille which runs 3 times weekly.
+Balearia operates 1 routes, Nador to Sete which runs 2 times daily.
+Grandi Navi Veloci operates 2 routes, Nador to Sete runs 1 times per day, & Tangier Med to Sete which runs 2 times daily.
+La Meridionale operates 1 routes, Tangier Med to Marseille which runs 3 times daily.

 As the frequency and duration of crossings on some routes varies we would advise that you do a live search for crossings from Morocco to France to get the most up to date information.